GwendolyneFreddy/Infinity-Animations/README.md

 <a name="25" id="25"></a>&#10173; **[25] Humanoid Animation Fixes**<br><br>

+This component fixes humanoid creature files that have wrong animation slots:
 - Male human fighters get the fighter instead of cleric animation
 - Male elf fighters get the fighter instead of cleric animation
 - Male halfling fighters get the fighter instead of cleric animation